-David Stuart Davies looks at Dickens’s fourth novel, containing his familiar mix of comedy and drama.
+David Stuart Davies looks at Dickens’s fourth novel, The Old Curiosity Shop, containing his familiar mix of comedy and drama.

 ‘If ever household affections and loves are graceful things, they are graceful to the poor.’